microsoft/immersive-reader-sdk/samples/quickstart-csharp/ReadMe.txt

 1. Follow the instructions at https://docs.microsoft.com/en-us/azure/cognitive-services/immersive-reader/aadauth to create an Immersive Reader resource with a custom subdomain and configure Azure Active Directory (AAD) authentication in your Azure tenant.

-2. Open AdvancedSampleWebApp.sln in Visual Studio.
+2. Open QuickStartSampleWebApp.sln in Visual Studio.

 3. Right-click on the project in the Solution Explorer and choose "Manage User Secrets".
 This will open a file called secrets.json.
 Replace the contents of that file with the following, supplying your custom property values as appropriate: